dmitriykuptsov/health-bit/controller/README.md

 # Compiling Spark-core firmware and flushing the device

 Modify the firmware to point to application server.
-For development purposes you can use localhost:
+For development purposes you can use localhost ip address (reachable within the local area network):

 ```
 $ cd spark-firmware
-$ sed -i.bak "s/device.spark.io/localhost/g" src/spark_utilities.cpp
+$ sed -i.bak "s/device.spark.io/192.168.1.2/g" src/spark_utilities.cpp
 ```

 Install arm compiler: